deepakrkris/samplespring/ServiceManager/README.md

 But in a distributed scenario where multiple service managers are expected global counters should also be used.

 ## Concurrency
 The endpoints are to be invoked concurrently for managing call latency.
-A thread pool is used to assign executors and wait for turns using futures
+A thread pool is used to assign executors and wait for turns using futures.